 The best part about this handprint American flag is that it is so simple to make and only requires the most basic supplies: paint sticks, paint, scissors and glue.
 You might have most of these things on hand already!

 What You Need to Make our Handprint Flag Craft

-For your convenience, I’ve provided shop-able ad links to products used to make this paint stick craft; read our disclosure policy here.
+For your convenience, I’ve provided shop-able ad links to products used to make our wooden American flag; read our disclosure policy here.

 - Red, white and blue acrylic paint